Lymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 NHL is a term for malignancies that range from a very slow disease to an extremely aggressive but curable condition.
 They have certain features in common.

 The lymphatic system filters fluid from around cells.
 It is an important part of the immune system.
 When people say they have swollen glands in the neck, they are usually referring to enlarged lymph nodes.
-Common areas where lymph nodes can be easily felt, particularly if they are enlarged, include the groin, armpits (axilla), above the clavicle (supraclavicular), in the neck (cervical), and the back of the head just above hairline (occipital).
+Common areas where lymph nodes can be easily felt, particularly if they are enlarged, include the groin, armpits (axilla), above the clavicle (supraclavicular), in the neck (cervical), and the back of the head just above the hairline (occipital).

 The Lymphatic System